TaoHongBest/seckill-implementation/README.md

-# This is the implementation of seckill (snap up) online shopping API
+# This is the implementation of online snap up API